 The individual work steps now mentioned in the following essentially correspond to the production of a bottle-fermented one sparkling wine (Quality sparkling wine) or sparkling wine,

 The maximum yield is limited to 102 liters of must (resulting in 100 liters of wine) from 160 kilograms of grapes.
 Only gentle whole-bunch pressing is allowed.
 The traditional presses hold 4,000 kilograms (1 Marc) of grapes, from which 2,550 liters of must can be obtained.
 The quantities result from the type of barrel used here Pièce champenoise with 205 liters.
-The 2,050 liters (10 Pièces) resulting from the first press run are called Tête de cuvée That's the best quality.
+The resulting from the first press pass 2,050 liters (10 Pièces) is called Tête de cuvée That's the best quality.
 This is followed by a "waisting" (turning) of the mash and another pressing process.
 These remaining 500 liters are called waist (until 1990, there were two Pièces Premiere waist with 410 l and a Pièce Deuxième waist with 205 l).
 Only these musts may be used for champagne.
 The must of further pressing operations is called "Rebéche" and is only for distillation allowed.

 Many champagne houses use for the production of base wines only the best must (tête de cuvée) for further processing.
 The must is clarified at low temperature for 12 to 48 hours by settling before fermentation (Débourbage).
 Then it is transferred to the fermentation tanks, with most companies using steel tanks of 50 to 1,200 hectoliters in volume, and a few even traditional oak barrels.
 It is often used by the CIVC recommended yeasts used.
 The fermentation temperature is between 12 and 25 ° Celsius.
 At about 22 ° C, the alcoholic fermentation takes about three weeks.
 Most wines will become one malolactic fermentation subjected.
 Finally, another clarify, the end product is called "Vin clair".
 The base wines for champagne have in comparison to still wines mostly an unremarkable, sour taste.